humanmade/altis-cloud/docs/cdn/asset-compression.md

 `text/plain, text/css, text/html, application/json, application/javascript, application/x-javascript, text/xml, application/xml, application/xml+rss, text/javascript, application/x-font-ttf, font/opentype, application/vnd.ms-fontobject, image/svg+xml`

-Images are compressed and cached separately, as we leverage [Dynamic Image Resizing](https://docs.altis-dxp.com/media/dynamic-images/), the Images are created on the fly, and then cached at the CDN layer for serving the image.
-Images will attempt to be served via `[WebP](https://developers.google.com/speed/webp/)` format if the browser supports WebP, images will be served in that format, falling back to the image default format.
+Images are compressed, optimised, and cached separately, through support for [dynamic images](https://docs.altis-dxp.com/media/dynamic-images/).
+Optimised and resized images are created on the fly, and then cached at the CDN layer for a year.

+For browsers which support it, images will be automatically converted to [WebP](https://developers.google.com/speed/webp/) format.

 ### What about Brotli compression?